 Good news is that foreclosures are no longer always trashed, fixer-uppers.
 Today's foreclosures can be simply AWESOME!
 This economy has forced builders and responsible homeowners alike to let amazing properties go back to the bank.
-Many are still in very good condition.
-Some still may require a bit of cleanup or a few cosmetic changes but there are many homes that you can move right into too!
+Many are still in pristine condition.
+Some still may require a bit of cleanup or a few cosmetic changes but there are many in move in condition too.

-Here are a few of the treasures I noted on the Twin Cities MLS in Anoka County this weekend:
+Here are a few of the treasures I noted on the Twin Cities MLS in Anoka County today:

 Seven Tips for homebuyers considering a foreclosed home: